-- demonstrated experience in managing multi-stakeholder, cross-sectoral projects - demonstrated experience interacting with regulatory authorities, HTA bodies, citizens and/or patient representatives - expertise in PPI, COAs, and DHT-derived measures - expertise in clinical study design. - expertise in health technology assessment and economic evaluation of therapies - expertise in the public health impacts of therapeutic technologies - expertise in advanced data management and data analytics techniques including, but not limited to, large-language models and artificial intelligence - academic medical centres that can manage clinical case studies - DHT partners that can contribute to the clinical case studies within the chosen clinical areas.
+- demonstrated experience in managing multi-stakeholder, cross-sectoral projects. - demonstrated experience interacting with regulatory authorities, HTA bodies, citizens and/or patient representatives. - expertise in PPI, COAs, and DHT-derived measures. - expertise in clinical study design.

+- expertise in health technology assessment and economic evaluation of therapies. - expertise in the public health impacts of therapeutic technologies. - expertise in advanced data management and data analytic techniques including, but not limited to, large-language models and artificial intelligence. - academic medical centres that can manage clinical case studies. - DHT partners that can contribute to the clinical case studies.